 Due to the high demand I’ve had for this piece, I’m currently accepting offers via private message on Facebook or Twitter.

 After my Christmas season commission rush, I was once again allowed the freedom to hack and slash whatever the hell I wanted.

 I’ve still got a lot of posters to plow through, and I’ve already got my mind set on a really cool themed series in the near future.
 Coming soon, I’ll also be giving information on a very special commission opportunity, where you could have the chance to get a custom One Sheet of almost any film you can imagine.

-All of the One Sheets you see below are for sale, and are currently on display at The Purple Room at Frame.
+Several of the One Sheets you see below are still for sale, and are currently on display at The Purple Room at Frame.
 They can be purchased by contacting me (@jdrenaud on twitter), or by sending a private message to my or The Purple Room’s Facebook.